 - Full day sessions - 8:30 – 3:00

-Children enrolled in our Children’s House Program will have the opportunity to work in the
+Children enrolled in our Children’s House Program will have the opportunity to work in the following areas:

 Through the practical life activities, children practice self-help skills such as spooning, pouring, buttoning, and snack preparation, which fosters their independence and helps to develop positive work habits, self-control, and the ability to concentrate.
 Children care for the environment that surrounds them as they learn to care for the classroom, including classroom plants and pets.
 Daily living activities promote the development of fine and gross motor skills, hand-eye coordination, and serve as the foundation for future work in all other academic areas.

 Materials in the sensorial area of the classroom refine the children’s ability to perceive and make sense of their world by using their senses of sight, touch, hearing, tasting, and smelling.
 Sensorial materials develop each child’s ability to problem-solve, compare, contrast, sequence, match, sort, categorize, and build critical thinking skills.